 It’s been about 1 month and life has become roller- coaster.
 Major responsibilities shift happen in my work profile and it took a major part of my downtime.

 It felt as if I won’t be able to come back up.
 But you know that when you down, you come up too.
 So here I am again in full swing to push and try to write more words to fill in that quota of mine.
 Just finished writing 400 words and now the total stands up to 3800 words.

 And it feels like I haven’t even started.
-But the trick is to being at it.
+But the trick is to be at it.
 See you soon, hopefully with a major update.